andrewstucki/chop-web-client/src/chat/README.md

 - Button

 ## Selectors
-- charaterCount
+✓ charaterCount
   returns the charater count of the currentInput
-- inputValue
+✓ inputValue
   highlight @ mentions

-## Dispatchers
+## Async Actions
-- sendMessage
-  add to current channel
 send to PubNub

 ## IO
 - PubNub